ibexa/documentation-developer/docs/api/public_php_api.md

     <https://github.com/ezsystems/CookbookBundle/blob/master/Command/FindContent3Command.php>

-A search isn't only meant for searching, it also provides the interface for what was called "fetch" in eZ Publish 4.x.
+A search isn't only meant for searching, it also provides the interface for what was called "fetch" in previous versions.
 As this is back-end agnostic, eZ Platform "ezfind" fetch functions are now powered by Solr (or ElasticSearch in experimental, unsupported setups).

 Following the examples above you now change it a bit to combine several criteria with both an AND and an OR condition.